IAudioDeviceManager

 enable

-• false: Do not follow the system default audio playback device.
-The SDK switches the audio recording device to the system default audio recording device only when the currently used audio recording device is disconnected.
+• false: Do not follow.
+The SDK switches to the system default recording device only when the current recording device is removed.

 • 0: Success.

 • < 0: Failure.
+See Error Codes for details and resolution suggestions.

 getLoopbackDevice